 CDCs wishing to merge must notify the SBA in writing of their desire to merge prior to any official action or legal filings.
-A letter signed by a responsible management official accompanied by a Board of Directors' resolution from each of the CDCs wishing to merge must be sent to the Lead SBA Field Office in the state in which the proposed surviving CDC is incorporated.
+A letter signed by a responsible management official accompanied by a Board of Directors' resolution from each of the CDCs wishing to merge must be sent to the Office of Financial Assistance (OFA) at SBA's headquarters by overnight mail (409 3rd Street SW, 8th floor, Washington, DC 20416) or electronically to 504Requests@sba.gov.